 Urban heritage hotel remade by a starchitect. $$$

 When the Murray Building opened in 1969, it was a landmark of its time.
-Nearly 50 years later, Norman Foster transformed the former government office block on the southern fringes of Central into a buzzed-about luxury hotel.
+Nearly 50 years later, Norman Foster transformed the former government office block on the southern fringes of Central into one of the most buzzed-about luxury hotels in Central.
 The Murray’s 336 rooms, most measuring over 500 square feet, feature rare stones and textiles and nod to the ’60s spirit in the herringbone wood floors and sleek leather seating.
 There’s an equally eye-catching art collection.
 As for ways to indulge, we suggest the lap pool in the spa area – with a live green wall and lounge chairs – and the happening bar scene on the terrace of Popinjays.

 Detail You’ll Love: The recessed square windows are ingeniously angled to maximise light while minimising the Hong Kong heat and any change in room temperature.

 22 Cotton Tree Drive, Central; +852 3141 8888